hernantz/blog/content/some-reviews-part-2.md

 At the top of the tower he founds Stephen King as being the Crimson King (kings..., see the pun here?).
 The Mad King, creates universes, casts shadows in them, and forces others to do his bidding and works behind the scenes, in his writings.
-They have a conversation similar to the one with the Man in Black, where King says that he might be Gan but his crazy side at the same time, “There's someone greater than me.
+They have a conversation similar to the one with the Man in Black, where King says that he might be Gan but his crazy side at the same 9ime, “There's someone greater than me.
 Remember Gunslinger, the greatest mystery the universe offers is not life but size.
 Size encompasses life, and the Tower encompasses size.”.
 He wants to detroy the tower in the sense that he is tired of carring the burden of writing about it.
 Roland asks him to restore the world and Crimson King agrees to do so, but only if Roland gives his life as